-We considered the potential increased costs over a longer period of time.
-We also recognise the unquantifiable, yet substantial, benefits associated with Option B including potential efficiency savings and better regulatory outcomes from aligned operating licence and pricing reviews.
-We consider that the benefits of Option B outweigh the potential costs.
+For this issue, we considered the potential increased costs over a period of time that was longer than the usual licence period of five years.
+We also recognised the unquantifiable benefits associated with Option B including potential efficiency savings and better regulatory outcomes from aligned operating licence and pricing reviews.
+However, given the unquantifiable nature of these benefits we consider that the costs of Option B outweigh the potential benefits.